Cyber-Intruder/DmarcHunter/README.md

     Non-authoritative answer:
 DMARC Record:
         ";p=none;rua=mailto:example@example.com.br"
-DMARC exists, but no policies defined
+DMARC exists, but no policies defined.
 For more information about this domain, visit: https://who.is/whois/example.com
 ==================================================
 Domain: example.com